from the Rosie’s Riveting Recipes historic cookbook

-This recipe is based on the Heart Chop Suey recipe found in Rosie’s Riveting Recipes.
-I’ve modified it as many people today would find organ meat yucky, and, in some cases, the organ meat itself may be difficult to find.
-For this recipe I used stew meat as a substitute, but I think chuck steak, or even a tenderloin, would also do nicely.
-The end result was a tasty, easy-to-prepare meal that was both healthy and delicious, and, somehow, I think Rosie would approve.
+The following recipe is based on a historic Heart Chop Suey recipe included in Rosie’s Riveting Recipes.
+However, I used regular beef instead of beef heart as many people may find organ meat less than palatable, and because beef heart may be difficult to find.
+I used stew meat, but I think chuck steak, flank steak or other cheaper cuts of beef would also work nicely.
+The end result was a tasty, easy-to-prepare meal that was both healthy and delicious, and somehow I think Rosie would approve.

 BEEF CHOP SUEY

 - 1 to 1 1/2 pounds stew meat or chuck steak